 Wills, Trusts, and Estates

-In interpreting wills, most states follow the plain meaning and no reformation rules.
+In interpreting last wills and testaments, most states follow the plain meaning and no reformation rules.

 Under the plain meaning rule, no extrinsic evidence is allowed to disturb the plain meaning of wills.

 Extrinsic evidence can only be admitted to resolve ambiguities in the will.
 (Not mistakes)